 This frozen yogurt and ice cream maker by Cuisinart has served me well for years!
 I have two of the double insulated freezer bowls so that I can make two batches or frozen yogurt or ice cream at the same time.
 In the summer I often keep the freezer bowl in the freezer so that I am ready to make dessert at a moment’s notice.
 The bowl does take a full 24 hours to freeze so plan ahead.

-Here are other homemade ice cream and gelato recipes:
+Here are other homemade ice cream, gelato, and frozen dessert recipes:

 Fold the lemon curd and yogurt together in a bowl until combined.
 Chill overnight.